 Integrate Hasura with Clerk

-The first step is to create a new Clerk application from your Clerk Dashboard if you haven’t done so already.
+The first step is to create a new Clerk application from the Clerk Dashboard if you haven’t done so already.
 You can choose whichever authentication strategy and social sign-in providers you prefer.
 For more information, see the setup guide.

 Once the Hasura template is created, you will be redirected to the template's page.
 You can now configure the template to your needs.